 Skills4Girls is designed to equip girls around the world to become entrepreneurs and change makers, capable of addressing issues in their community and serving as role models for the next generation of girls.

 Dipali's father is proud of his daughter's skill set and newfound independence.
 He's hoping she'll have her own shop one day.
 "Other families say, 'A girl is learning to work.
 Why shouldn't my daughter learn too?'" says Dipali.
-"That's why I'm learning [skills for] this trade, so that girls can see me and are also able to work."
+"That's why I'm learning this trade, so that girls can see me and are also able to work."

 Equipped with the right resources and opportunities, the world's 600 million adolescent girls can become the largest generation of female leaders the world has ever seen.
 Your contribution will support UNICEF's work to unlock their talents, skills and potential.
 Please donate.